Wednesday, June 17, 2020

 8. Modern Family - A remarkably-written sitcom about a diverse family, which takes many hilarious turns along the way.
 Ty Burrell as Phil Dunphy took his place among the best comedic TV stars with his performance over 11 seasons.
 Best Character: Cam, Eric Stonestreet.

 7. The Sopranos - David Chase makes you understand and even like a unique crime family over six thrill-filled seasons.
-Tony (the late James Gandolfini) runs the show, but Carmela (Edie Falco) takes no backseat as his wife.
-Best Character: Silvio Dante, Steven Van Zandt
+Tony (the late James Gandolfini) commands the show, but Carmela (Edie Falco) takes no backseat as his wife.
+Best Character: Silvio Dante, Steven Van Zandt.

 5. Game of Thrones - Free HBO on my newest TV plan finally gave me a chance to watch this epic series about kings, queens, dragons and heroes.
 Never thought I would like it this much, but what an amazing eight years.
 Best Character: Arya Stark, Maisie Williams.